project-zetton/zetton-common/README.md

 # zetton-common

-Common definitions and utilities in ROS environment for Project Zetton.
+Common definitions and utilities for Project Zetton.

 ## News

+- (2022-09-13) this repo is conevrted into a pure CMake package.
 - (2021-10-26) stream-related module is moved to an individual repo [zetton-stream](https://github.com/project-zetton/zetton-stream).

 ## Prerequisites